yvonnefroehlich/SplitLab-TemporalAlignment/README.md

 - The filename part `xyz` or `x.y.z` indicates the _SplitLab_ version
 - Go to the folder `~/SplitLabx.y.z/Tools/` on your computer
-- Rename the existing function `getFileAndEQseconds.m` e.g. `getFileAndEQseconds_original.m` in this folder
+- Rename the existing function `getFileAndEQseconds.m`, e.g., `getFileAndEQseconds_original.m` in this folder
 - Copy and past the modified function `getFileAndEQseconds_SLxyz.m` into this folder
 - Remove the end of the filename `_SLxyz`
 - **Assign earthquake catalogue and seismological data in your _SplitLab_ project**